lambdaclass/ethrex_l2_hub/README.md

 > This allows the `Delegation` contract to sponsor transactions for you.

 1. Navigate to the `/passkey_demo` page
-2. **Create Account**: Click to create a new account with passkey authentication
+2. Create Account: Click to create a new account with passkey authentication
    - You'll be prompted to use your device's biometric authentication
-3. **Mint Tokens**: Enter an amount and mint tokens using your passkey
+3. Mint Tokens: Enter an amount and mint tokens using your passkey
-4. **Transfer Tokens**: Enter a recipient address and amount to transfer
+4. Transfer Tokens: Enter a recipient address and amount to transfer
    - No gas fees required!
 Transactions are sponsored by the `Delegation` contract

 ## Debugging with Rex